-Precautions for safe handling Limit all unnecessary personal contact.
-Wear protective clothing when risk of exposure occurs. ▶ Use in a well-ventilated area.
-Avoid contact with incompatible materials. ► When handling, DO NOT eat, drink or smoke ▶ Keep containers securely sealed when not in use.
-Safe handling Avoid physical damage to containers.
+Precautions for safe handling Safe handling Avoid all personal contact, including inhalation.
+Wear protective clothing when risk of exposure occurs.
+Use in a well-ventilated area.
+Avoid contact with moisture.
+Avoid contact with incompatible materials.
+When handling, DO NOT eat, drink or smoke.
+Keep containers securely sealed when not in use.
+Avoid physical damage to containers.
 Always wash hands with soap and water after handling.
 Work clothes should be laundered separately.
-Use good occupational work practice. ▶ Observe manufacturer's storage and handling recommendations contained within this SDS.
+Launder contaminated clothing before re-use.
+Use good occupational work practice.
+Observe manufacturer's storage and handling recommendations contained within this SDS.
 Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are maintained.
-Other information
+DO NOT allow clothing wet with material to stay in contact with skin Other information